Sex differences in cognition: Attention

 A 2002 study published in the Journal of Vision found that males were faster at shifting attention from one object to another as well as shifting attention within objects.
 2012–2014 studies published in the Journal of Neuropsychology with a sample size ranging from 3500 to 9138 participants by researcher Ruben C Gur found higher female attention accuracy in a neurocognitive battery assessing individuals from ages 8–21.
 A 2013 study published in the Chinese Medical Journal found no sex differences in executive and alerting of attention networks but faster orientation of attention among females.
 A 2010 study published in Neuropsychologia also found greater female responsiveness in attention to processing overall sensory stimulation.

-Inhibition and self-regulation

-A 2008 study published in the journal Psychophysiology found faster reaction time to deviant stimuli in women.
-The study also analyzed past literature and found higher female performance in withholding social behavior such as aggressive responses and improper sexual arousal.
-Furthermore, they found evidence that women were better at resisting temptation in tasks, delaying gratification and controlling emotional expressions.
-They also found lower female effort in response inhibition in equal performance for the same tasks implying an advantage for females in response inhibition based on neural efficiency.
-In another study published in 2011 in the journal Brain and Cognition, it was found that females outperformed males on the Sustained Attention to Response Task which is a test that measures inhibitory control.
-Researchers have hypothesized that any female advantage in inhibition or self-regulation may have evolved as a response to greater parenting responsibilities in ancestral settings.

 Sex differences in processing speed

 Sex differences in processing speed has been largely noted in literature.
 Studies published in the journal Intelligence have found faster processing speed in women.
 For example, a 2006 study published in Intelligence by researcher Stephen Camarata and Richard Woodcock found faster processing speed in females across all age groups in a sample of 4,213 participants.
 This was followed by another study published in 2008 by researchers Timothy Z Keith and Matthew R. Reynolds who found faster processing speed in females from ages 6 to 89 years old.
 The sample also had a number of 8,818 participants.
 Other studies by Keith have also found faster processing speed in females from ages 5 to 17.
 In one recent study, groups of men and women were tested using the WAIS-IV and WAIS-R tests.
 According to the research results, there were no differences in processing speed between men and women.